Acceleration 101

 Catch

-With the blades squared and about to enter the water, we are about to reach the forward position.
-Trying to maintain zero acceleration for by slightly pulling on the stretcher is crucial in this phase.
-If you push on the stretcher to early, you will observe acceleration become negative early.
+If you push on the stretcher to early, you will observe acceleration become negative early as well, which means you’re losing boat speed.
 You need to push on the stretcher at some point, it’s inevitable.
 But when you do so, we want to have handle force following that as soon as possible to compensate for this negative acceleration.
 That’s the task of the drive phase.

 Drive